-The vision of the National Institute for Health Research (NIHR) is to improve the health and wealth of the nation through research.
+The vision of the NIHR is to improve the health and wealth of the nation through research.

 The NIHR Fellowship Programmes support individuals with the potential and on a trajectory to become future leaders in NIHR research.
 Applications are invited from individuals who can demonstrate a role in, or contribution to, improving health, health care or services.
 The Fellowships have been designed to support people at various points of their development to become leading researchers, from initial pre-doctoral training right through to senior post-doctoral research.
 Four different types of Fellowship are available: